msyvr/forecast-aisafety/README.md

 # Framework for AI safety forecasting

-AI safety forecasting with AI research trajectory analysis, using LLMs to synthesize expert opinions and track AI capabilities progress.
+AI safety forecasting with trajectory analysis, using LLMs to synthesize expert opinions and track AI capabilities progress.

 > 2025.08.17: Initial draft - WIP!